-glspec44.compatibility

 order to map an image onto a geometric primitive being drawn, but may be used

-for any purpose in a shader
+for any purpose in a shader.

 Texture objects may be shared.
 They are described in detail in chapter 8.